icedream/testctxlint/README.md

 Go 1.24 introduced `t.Context()` and `b.Context()` methods for `*testing.T` and `*testing.B` respectively ([see Go 1.24 changelog](https://tip.golang.org/doc/go1.24#testingpkgtesting)).
 These provide contexts that are automatically cancelled when the test finishes, making them more appropriate for test scenarios than `context.Background()` or `context.TODO()`.

+## Alternatives

+Before you use this linter, there also exists https://github.com/ldez/usetesting which is already part of golangci-lint.
+It implements similar functionality but is disabled by default.

+If you already have `usetesting` enabled, make sure to enable its `context-background` and `context-todo` flags.

+See https://github.com/icedream/testctxlint/issues/17#issuecomment-3101551112 for all the differences if you're interested.

 ## Installation

 ### CLI Tool